 Accept it, your inbox is infested with Spam and you cannot do anything about it.
 They’ll just crawl into your website and send you those annoying emails through your contact forms or comments section or just about anywhere they can sneak in through.
-Sure you can Mark them as Spam but will that really help in keeping all those creepy crawlies at bay?
+Sure, you can "Mark" them as Spam.
+But is that really going to help in keeping all those creepy crawlies at bay?

 There are two types of spam – Spambots, which are basically scripts designed to collect email addresses and then spam them , and Human Spammers, who are actually sitting on computers just to spam you.
 We can protect ourselves from Spambots to a certain level but getting around Human spammers is extremely tricky.

-Thankfully, Drupal provides you with plenty of solutions and Drupal modules to protect your website from Spambots.
+Thankfully, Drupal 8 provides you with plenty of solutions and Drupal modules to protect your website from Spambots.
 Let us take a look at some of them and see which Drupal 8 modules suit your needs the best.

 Capture them with CAPTCHA

 We have all come across a CAPTCHA test at some point or the other and though it may seem annoying as a visitor, this can be a very useful tool to a site administrator.
-It is that fuzzy image of some text that you have to fill out in a web form and if you’re a legitimate user you can go ahead with submitting your details.
-This is a decent way to keep some spambots away but it isn’t too difficult for them to find a way out either.
+It is that fuzzy image of some text that you have to fill in a web form and if you’re a legitimate user you can go ahead with submitting your details.
+This challenge-response test is a decent way to keep some Drupal spam away, but it isn’t too difficult for them to find a way out either.
 Thus, using it as a stand-alone solution is not a very good idea.
-Installing the Captcha Drupal module is as simple as configuring it.
+Installing the Drupal 8 Captcha module is as simple as configuring it.

 Complicate it with ReCAPTCHA